logicalclocks/hops-docs/docs/featurestore/integrations/guides/sagemaker.rst

 ==========================================

-Connecting to the Feature Store from SageMaker requires setting up a Feature Store API Key for SageMaker and installing the Pandas SDK on SageMaker.
+Connecting to the Feature Store from SageMaker requires setting up a Feature Store API Key for SageMaker and installing the SDK on SageMaker.
 This guide explains step by step how to connect to the Feature Store from SageMaker.

 .. contents:: :local: